Biography of the Consul General of France in Toronto [fr]

 Consul General of France in Toronto

-Mr. Trouyet has been a diplomat for almost fifteen years.
-Most recently he served in Paris as head of the department of French Overseas Development Assistance pertaining to governance issues.
+A career diplomat, Mr. Trouyet most recently served in Paris as head of the department of French Overseas Development Assistance pertaining to governance issues.
 In this capacity, he supervised projects and expert missions on issues such as: post-crisis recovery and the rule of law; government reforms and urban governance; public finances; migration, and diasporas and development.

 For four years he was Deputy Head of Mission of the French Embassy in Australia.
 As Deputy Permanent Representative to the French United Nations mission in Rome, he engaged extensively with the World Food Program, the International Fund for Agricultural Development, and the Food and Agricultural Organization.
 He was previously the officer in charge of sustainable development issues in the United Nations division of the French Foreign Affairs department, and before that, he was responsible for modernizing consular services.